OpenM3D/M3DBench/README.md

 ## 📖 Citation

-If you find our dataset or paper helps, please consider starring ⭐ us and citing:
+If you find our work helps, please consider starring ⭐ us and citing:

 ```{bibtex}
 @misc{li2023m3dbench,